townie/fredrikaverpil.github.io/_posts/2016-07-25-developing-with-qt-py.md

 [This](https://wiki.qt.io/PySide2) is the new home of PySide2, since [The Qt Company](https://www.qt.io) took over the development.
 Keep an eye out for its current status and announcements there.
 Right now I can see OpenGL is not supported in PySide2.

-PySide2 development recently took a hard left turn and announced they will officially not support Python 2.
+PySide2 development recently took a hard left turn and announced they will not support Python 2 (although not officially, I was told).
 Hopefully, as long as an appropriate compiler is used then PySide2 is compatible with Python 2.
 Maya 2017 which was released today comes with Python 2 and PySide2, so that previous statement seems true.
 From the [now obsolete PySide2 wiki at Github](https://github.com/PySide/pyside2/wiki):

 > **Why there is no PySide2 for Python 2?**
 > Because Python 2 extensions like PySide need to be compiled with ancient version of MS Visual C++ 9 and that means that all linked libs including Qt need to be compiled with this version.
 But Qt5, the library that PySide2 wraps, dropped support for MS VC++ 9, and code is unlikely to compile for it anymore.
 The only solution to fix this, is to help with development and funding of https://mingwpy.github.io/